mannysyny/lispm/README.md

 # lispm
-An LLVM IR-based implementation of a Lisp interpreter
+An LLVM IR-based implementation of a Lisp interpreter.